What is the Difference Between a Line Voltage Thermostat and a Low Voltage Thermostat?

 low voltage thermostat

-For tools or appliances, most low voltage equipment operates between 12V-24V and are commonly used in high or frequently used areas.
-Over a long period, low voltage wiring can save money by reducing energy consumption.
+For tools or appliances, most low voltage equipment operates at 12V, 24V, or 48V.
+Over a long period, low voltage wiring increase energy savings by reducing energy consumption.

 Low voltage equipment typically requires a transformer to reduce the line voltage down to the applicable voltage.
 This makes the initial cost higher and the installation a bit more difficult.